 - Penalties for inadequate first versions of papers.

-- Whether electronic versions of completed assignments are allowed.
+- Whether electronic versions of completed assignments are allowed or required.

 III.
 COURSE REQUIREMENTS

-The second paper is an eight-to-ten page Literature Review due on Wednesday, October 4.
-The edited review will be returned to students by the following Monday, October 9; the final revised Review will be due on Friday, October 13.
+The second paper is an eight-to-ten page Literature Review due on Friday, February 16.
+The edited review will be returned to students by the following Friday, February 23; the final revised review will be due on Friday, March 2.

 The final assignment is the Historical Research Paper itself.
-It must be thirty-to-forty pages long plus notes and bibliography.
-The finished research paper is due on Monday, November 13 (the title of the research paper and abstract are also to be sent electronically on this date to email@example.com) and will be returned in edited form to students on Monday, November 20.
-The revised Research Paper is due on Monday, December 4.
+It must be thirty-to-forty pages long plus foot/endnotes and bibliography.
+The finished research paper is due on Monday, April 2 (NOTE: THE TITLE OF THE RESEARCH PAPER AND ABSTRACT ARE ALSO TO BE SENT ELECTRONICALLY ON THIS DATE TO email@example.com) and will be returned in edited form to students on Monday, April 9.

-Rewrites.
-To encourage and facilitate further development of your writing skills, the department requires a rewrite of each assignment.
+REWRITES.
+To encourage and facilitate further development of writing skills, the department requires a rewrite of each assignment.
 The first version of each assignment must be complete and polished, i.e. the first submission is not a rough draft.
 Faculty mentors will then provide guidance and suggestions toward improving that version.
-It is within an individual instructor’s prerogative to refuse to review an incomplete or late first submission.
-Again, each mentor will determine how he or she will use the first submission in determining the final grade for each assignment.
+NOTE: It is within an individual instructor’s prerogative to refuse to review an incomplete or late first submission.
+Plus, each mentor will determine how he or she will use the first submission in determining the final grade for each assignment.

-Bibliographic Format.
+BIBLIOGRAPHIC FORMAT.
 All written work must conform to the Chicago Manual of Style, the authoritative source for the form of bibliographic citation the department has adopted.
-This is the format required in HIST 297-298; no other format (e.g. MLA or APA) is acceptable.
+This is the format required in HIST 297 and 298; no other format (e.g. MLA or APA) is acceptable.
 Students may consult Kate L. Turabian, A Manual for Writers, or an equivalent abridgement of the Chicago Manual of Style.
-[Note the most recent versions of the Chicago Manual of Style (16th) and Turabian (8th) include updated information for electronic citations.
-Be sure to use the newest editions.]
+(NOTE: The most recent versions of the Chicago Manual of Style (17th) and Turabian (8th) include updated information for electronic citations, as does the library’s guide for citing non-print sources.
+Be sure to use the newest editions.)